Dark Energy Survey Year 3 Results: Cosmological constraints from second and third-order shear statistics: Weak lensing theory

 Here, we use $z_0=0.62$ as the pivot redshift (this is a matter of convention, we follow the choice of \citet{Secco.To.2021}).
 Our growth function $D(z)$ is normalized to unity at redshift zero, and $c_1\rho_{\rm crit}=0.0134$ is a constant determined through SuperCOSMOS observations \cite{Bridle_2007}.

 The question of whether such NLA modeling is sufficient for a Y3 analysis has been addressed by \citet{Secco.To.2021}.
 While the fiducial Y3 cosmic shear analysis makes use of the tidal alignment and tidal torquing (TATT) model \cite{Blazek.2019}, the performance of both models is compared, and the shift in constraints is found not to be significant.
 The IA signal is found to be low, and an analysis of statistical model selection finds a preference for models with fewer parameters.
-TATT is a more realistic model, but it also adds complexity in parameter space, which can lead to degradation of constraints.
-While improving our IA model will be necessary for larger datasets, we leave the development of a TATT model of the 3PCF for future work.
+TATT is a more realistic model, but it also adds complexity in parameter space, which can lead to the degradation of constraints.
+While improving our IA model will be necessary for larger datasets, we leave the complete development of a TATT model of the 3PCF and the mass aperture statistic for future work.
+Advancements in this direction are being made, with a theoretical modeling of the IA bispectra established by \citet{bakx1} and validated against simulations of dark matter halo shapes \cite{bakx2}.